 I was the oldest person in the class, but I'm getting used to that.
 Raising a second generation gives me a different perspective which is nice; things I stressed over the first time, don't stress me nearly as much now because I realize the behavior won't last forever (even though it feels like that at the time).
 My main issues are raising a traumatized child with ADHD, but we're working on it and I'm learning how to deal with myself better, and be a better role model for him.

 It's February which means I'm tired of winter.
 It's also the month that both of my parents died, which gets me down a little.
 My dad died twenty-five years ago tomorrow.
 Hard to believe it's been so long.
 We had such a difficult relationship that it was hard to say goodbye to him.
 I wish he had lived long enough for me to forgive him for being a fucked up human who did his best.
-I wish I could have told him that when he was alive.
+I wish I could have told him that when he was alive, that I loved him, despite being fucked up.

 And on that happy note, I have decided on my next pottery project.
 A teapot.